vassilux/toasterlovin.com/README.markdown

-This is Rico's installation of Octopress.
-You can find it live on the Internet at http://jane.ai

 ## Copyright Notice

 Everything in this source code repository which is not part of Octopress (primarily things found in the "_config.yml" file and the "source" directory) is the property of Rico Jones.
 It is licensed for reuse under the Creative Commons AttributionShareAlike license, which can be found here: http://creativecommons.org/licenses/by-sa/3.0/legalcode.